formkiq/formkiq-client-sdk-java/docs/PublicApi.md

 Public add document

-Allow unauthenticated creation of new documents; must be enabled during installation (disabled by default)
+Allow unauthenticated creation of new documents; must be enabled during installation (disabled by default)  See POST /documents/{documentId}/tags for adding tags to document schema  See POST /documents/{documentId}/actions for adding actions to document schema

 ### Example
 ```java